modusbox/mq-container/README.md

 Why do we need this image?
 If you use the stock IBM MQ Java jars, you can't create a native executable as the classes use reflection and instrospection not supported bny quarkus or any of its extensions.
 This image provides an AMQP channel that can be used from a Quarkus native app.
 The really nice aspect is that on the Quarkus app we can use JMS, so for example you can use the Apache Camel JMS producer/consumer directly, as it uses the `javax.jms.ConnectionFactory` created by the [Quarkus Qpid JMS- AMQP extension](https://quarkus.io/guides/jms#qpid-jms-amqp)

+This is a fork of the main IBM MQ container used to create a docker image that includes the configuration needed to include the AMQP channel, as described in https://developer.ibm.com/components/ibm-mq/tutorials/mq-running-ibm-mq-apps-on-quarkus-and-graalvm-using-qpid-amqp-jms-classes/

+From that page: "_IBM MQ provides support for AMQP APIs through an AMQP channel that accepts connections from AMQP client applications.
+Using IBM MQ, Apache Qpid JMS applications can do publish/subscribe messaging and point-to-point messaging.
+Messaging is not just confined to AMQP client applications, as intercommunication with client applications based on other IBM MQ API stacks is possible._"

+We're using this image to connect from a Quarkus qpid/JMS app

 The main modifications are on files:

 - install-mq.sh